MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 :::image type="content" source="media/create-experience-preview/filter-by.png" alt-text="Screenshot of choosing filters and using keywords.":::

-For example, if you select **Microsoft Dataverse** in the **Filter by** group, you'll get a list of 60 templates to choose from.
-If you're looking for Dataverse templates that include email, you can type **email** in the **Searrch by keywords** list.
-This will reduce the list to 19 templates.
+For example, if you select **Microsoft Dataverse** in the **Filter by** group, you'll get a list of many templates to choose from.
+If you're looking for Dataverse templates that include email, you can type **email** in the **Search by keywords** list.

+To learn more, go to [Create a cloud flow from a template](get-started-logic-template.md).

 ## Build your own